tensorchord/pgvecto.rs-docs/src/use-case/question-answering.md

 embeddings = dataset['train']['embeddings']
 ```

 If you want to generate embeddings from the text data, you can use the OpenAI, Cohere or other embeddings APIs.
-We provide an example using the Cohere API:
+We provide an example using the Cohere API, you can get Cohere API key from [here](https://dashboard.cohere.com/api-keys).
 ```python
 # pip install cohere
 import getpass